Updated

 I never exactly got around to cooking it all, and a lot ended up in the compost.
 Not the frugal-green ends I was aiming for.

-I’m more realistic now and focus on the surplus from our fruit trees, plus these delicious spiced zucchini chips and a modest number of tomatoes.
+I’m more realistic now and focus on the surplus from our fruit trees, plus zucchini chips and a modest number of tomatoes.
 Start small and see how you do before filling up your pantry with dehydrated food!

 Have you tried dehydrating food before?
 What are your favorites?